osohq/oso/docs/understand/policies/auth-models/abac.rst

 Hierarchies
 -----------

 Up to this point, we've made a big deal about ABAC being able to represent relations between users and resources.
 In the previous example, we even showed how relations between resources permits creating inheritance logic.
-To expand on that idea, here we look at representing organizational hierarchies and how these might look in Polar.
+To expand on that idea, here we look at representing organizational hierarchies in our policy.

 Starting out with a simple example, suppose managers can view employees' expenses: